m-dierker/nanoleaf-desktop-proxy/README.md

 - Download and install [Wireshark](https://www.wireshark.org/download.html).
   - Make sure to follow the installer's instructions for your OS.
 This may require additional drivers or packages to be installed.
-- When Wireshark is open, click `Loopback` to start capturing on the loopback adapter.
+- When Wireshark is open, click `Loopback` to start capturing on the loopback adapter (your computer talking to itself).
 You should see packets start to appear.
 If not, stop and debug.
 - Click the Stop (red square) top, then clear the screen (paper with an X).
 Continue without saving.

 Record a packet: